-The per capita income in Centre in 2010 was $19,494, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $77,976 for a family of four.
+The per capita income in Centre in 2018 was $24,958, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $99,832 for a family of four.
 However, Centre contains both very wealthy and poor people as well.

 The most common language spoken in Centre is English.
-Other important languages spoken here include Spanish and Hebrew.
+Other important languages spoken here include Italian and Native American languages.